tmpfs/prism/README.md

 }
 ```

-Typically this is used to deal with [invariants](#invariants) as in the example above which allows you component to respect `tintColor` in a style rule:
+Typically this is used to deal with [invariants](#invariants) as in the example above which allows your component to respect `tintColor` in a style rule:

 ```javascript
 Activity: {